duckheadphotography.com Photography by Rodney Gene Mahaffey

 Sleepy Eye: Mexico and the Caribbean

-"Americano got the sleepy eye..."-from "Mexico" by James Taylor
+"Americano got the sleepy eye..." -from "Mexico" by James Taylo

 "In Antigua I am famous.
 I am bathed in jasmine and pressed with warm stones." -Carnival Cruise ad in the New Yorker